 Congratulations!
 You are about to embark on a fun adventure, you are considering building your own custom dream home.
 You have likely been thinking through ideas, drafting floor plans, and pinning kitchens for a while now in anticipation of beginning your custom home journey.
-We are excited to help shape the path you walk as you search for a custom home builder.
+We are excited to play a role in helping shape the path you walk as you search for a custom home builder.

-A question you may be asking is “how do I pick a good custom home builder?”
+A question you may be asking is “how do I pick a good custom home builder?”.
 There are a lot of good options in Winnipeg, but how do I select the best one?
 Building a custom home is a big commitment that comes with a long vendor relationship.
-You’ll be spending the next year and a half of your life working together.
-Choose well and you will have a trusted partner.
+You’ll be spending the next year and a half of your life working together to build your dream home.
+Choose well and you will have a trusted partner building your high-quality dream home in an enriching relationship.
 Choose poorly and you may have the all-too-familiar construction horror story.

 The Early Stages

-To begin the search, consult with family, friends, and neighbours who have built.
+At the beginning of the search, it is a good idea to consult with family, friends, and neighbours who have built.
 While they may not provide a no-brainer choice, they will at least give you good advice on who to avoid.
-Once you have a list started, hit google to check out the companies suggested, as well as find some new candidates.
-While searching, look for specific details about the type of home builder you want.
-If all you care about is a new home, maybe you are looking for a reputable track builder.
-If you are looking for a custom new home in a mature neighbourhood, search for custom infill builders.
-Find a builder with the experience you need to navigate those waters.
+Once you have a bit of a list started it is a good idea to hit google to check out the companies suggested, as well as find some new candidates.
+While searching, try to search for specific details about the type of home builder you want.
+If you are looking to just get into a new home, maybe you are looking for a reputable track builder.
+If you are looking for a custom new home in a mature neighbourhood it is important to search for custom infill builders so that you find someone with the experience you need to navigate those waters.

 And Then There Were Fewer

-Follow up the emails with face to face meetings with your top candidates.
-Make sure to have a template for the questions you wish to ask each builder.
-There are plenty of templates available, but the key is to ask questions that show which builders are up to your standards as quickly as possible.
+When determining which builders you would like to sit down with face to face it can be important to have a template for the questions you wish to ask each builder.
+There are plenty of templates like this one available, but the key is that you sort out which ones clearly aren’t up to your standards as quickly as possible.
 Ensuring they have good insurance, reasonable security deposits required, and take on your size of project are good starter questions.

 Are you a “match”?